pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 ## Backup Policies

-Many teams have a requirement to have a backup policy for certain resources.
+[Backup policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_backup.html) are strictly not required in order to create new member accounts in an OU.
+However, many teams have a requirement to have a backup policy for certain resources.
 Aside from the compliance requirement, it’s a good idea to ensure that your DBs, EBS volumes etc. are properly backed-up.
 AWS Backup is a managed backup service that allows you to define backup plans and create vaults in primary (where your resources reside) and a secondary (backup/copy region).
 AWS will execute your backup plans and create backups in the vaults.

 We’ll once again use a component resource to encapsulate the creation of a backup vault in each of our member accounts.
 AWS recommends that we attach the backup policy to the organizational unit so that all member accounts inherit the policy implicitly.

+AWS needs to know which resources to target to perform the backup.
+We provide that information using the `selections` property in the backup policy.
+The `selections` property allows you to specify tags that can be used as backup targets.
+In other words, compatible resources that have that tag will be targeted by this backup policy.
+In our example, the tag key is `BackupType` and the value is `MONTHLY`.
+This tag is optional, of course, since we don't need every resource to have this tag; just the ones that need to be backed-up.
+You can enforce required tags too, which is a nice segue to our next topic.

 ```typescript
 const vault = new aws.backup.Vault(